CodetheChangeFoundation/UHN-Backend-Server/README.md

 Request Body:

 ```
-{
-    "alarmInfo": [ // requires one of sentStatus or newEndTime but also supports updating both at once
+{// requires one of sentStatus or newEndTime but also supports updating both at once
-        {
     "sentStatus": boolean,
     "newEndTime": string // get UTC string with: new Date().toUTCString()
 }
-        ...
-    ]
-}
 ```

 HTTP Response:

 ```
-{
-    "response": [ // returns alarmStatus if sentStatus was in body, same for alarmEnd and newEndTime
+{// returns alarmStatus if sentStatus was in body, same for alarmEnd and newEndTime
-        {
     "id": integer,
     "alarmStatus": boolean,
     "alarmEnd": string
-        }
-        ...
-    ]
 }
 ```